ShardulJunagade/EdgeNet-Image-Filters-with-CNNs/README.md

     ```
 3. Download the natural images dataset from [kaggle](https://www.kaggle.com/datasets/prasunroy/natural-images).
 4. Run the `preprocessing.ipynb` to create the train and test datasets.
-5. Open the Notebook: Start Jupyter Notebook or another compatible environment and open the `sobel-hackathon.ipynb` file for running the code for Sobel filter.
+5. Open the Notebook: Start Jupyter Notebook or another compatible environment and open the `Sobel Filter (LR).ipynb` file for running the code for Sobel filter.
-6. The code for Laplacian and Prewitt filters is present in `bonus-hackathon.ipynb`.
+6. The code for Laplacian and Prewitt filters is present in `Sobel, Laplacian, Prewitt Filter NN.ipynb`.

 #